dotasek/cy-end-to-end-tests-python/README.md

 These Python tests are meant to be run alongside an installed Cytoscape release or release candidate.
 They provide basic sanity checking and accompany manual testing.

-## Setup
+## Prerequisites

 These tests are designed to be run on a clean system, with no pre-existing Cytoscape.
 Should a CytoscapeConfiguration directory exist, rename or move it to run cleanly.

-These tests are designed to be compatible with Python 2.7 and 3.0+.
+1. These tests are designed to be compatible with Python 2.7 and 3.0+.
 Python may already be installed on your system; if not, download and install Python from https://www.python.org/

-Once Python has been installed, the following has to be run to install the necessary Python packages:
+2. Once Python has been installed, the following has to be run to install the necessary Python packages:

 ```
 pip install requests
 ```

+3. These tests are designed to be run on a clean system, with no pre-existing Cytoscape.
+Should a CytoscapeConfiguration directory exist, rename or move it to run cleanly.

+## Installation

-Then download this project zip [here](https://github.com/dotasek/cy-end-to-end-tests-python/archive/master.zip) and unzip its contents, or clone via git.
+Download this project zip [here](https://github.com/dotasek/cy-end-to-end-tests-python/archive/master.zip) and unzip its contents, or clone via git.

 ## Execution